- Recommended scholarships to help with your expenses

 - Ways to crowdfund your study abroad experience

 The scholarships and financial resources listed below are administered by outside entities.
 We recommend contacting each relevant organization for more information.
-Visit your study abroad and aid offices at your institution for more information about other sources of scholarships and grants for study abroad.
-Local service groups, foundations or corporations may also offer scholarships for study abroad.
+Visit your study abroad and aid offices at your institution for more information about other sources of scholarships and grants.
+Local service groups, foundations, or corporations may also offer scholarships for study abroad.

 Boren Scholarships provide up to US$20,000 to U.S. undergraduate students to study abroad in areas of the world that are critical to U.S. interests and underrepresented in study abroad, including Africa, Asia, Central & Eastern Europe, Eurasia, Latin America and the Middle East.
 Preference is given to geographic areas, languages and fields of study that are critical to U.S. interests and underrepresented in study abroad.

-Undergraduate students of any major studying abroad in Japan are eligible to apply.
-The awards are typically US$2,500 for semester-long programs or US$4,000 for academic-year programs.
+Undergraduate students living in the United States who study abroad in Japan are eligible to apply.
+Awards are typically US$2,500 for semester programs and US$4,000 for academic-year programs.
 Applicants must be U.S. citizens and must be enrolled as undergraduates in a college or university in the United States before and during the time they are studying abroad.

-The Scholarship for the Visually Impaired to Study Abroad (SVI-SA) supports visually impaired men and women, who are Japanese nationals or special permanent residents of Japan, for graduate or undergraduate English-based study abroad.
-It was established in 1978 and is the first scholarship designated for visually impaired students in Japan.
-Scholarships are based on candidates’ academic excellence, the quality and feasibility of their proposed study, and their potential to contribute to society, and does not impose restrictions on field of study.
+The Scholarship for the Visually Impaired to Study Abroad (SVI-SA) supports visually impaired Japanese nationals or special permanent residents of Japan in graduate English-based study abroad.
+The SVI Program was established in 1978 and is the first scholarship designated for visually impaired students in Japan.
+Scholarships are based on candidates’ academic excellence, the quality and feasibility of their proposed study and their potential to contribute to society.
+The Scholarship does not have any restrictions on field of study or age.

 The Fund for Education Abroad (FEA) invests in promising students with financial need who wish to study abroad.